 Sure it's fun to participate in the web.
 It's a fantastic research tool and helps you connect with people for business or personal reasons.
 Any person anywhere can start a blog or website and share their thoughts with the world.

 That's great and everything, but when you participate in the web, you're putting yourself at risk for several reasons:

 The first and most obvious mistake people make is forgetting that there's a lot more people on the web than them and a few of their friends.
-Every bad person you can think from your jealous ex, to a terrorist, all the way up to your mother-in-law is there too.
-And if you post something publicly, the rest of the world wide web can see it too (emphasis on the word world).
+Every bad person you can think of, from your jealous ex, to a terrorist, all the way up to your mother-in-law is there too.
+And if you post something publicly, the rest of the world wide web can see it too (emphasis on the word "world").

 For example, how about the dude who landed a well-paying job with Cisco corporation only to lose it when they found his Tweet explaining that he didn't really want to work there, he just wanted the "fatty paycheck" (which earned him the Internet famous name; Cisco Fatty).

 And then there's this famous example of someone who got fired on Facebook for ranting about her boss while forgetting that her boss was one of her "friends" and could see the whole thing:

 The point is, people speak without really thinking about who can see it or assume that the worst possible person to find a post, won't find that post.
 A big false assumption that gets tons of people in trouble:

 - Hit and run dude gets nailed by his Facebook

 - Caught having a party at the parent's place without permission